 A patient’s choice regarding whether to receive a mechanical or tissue heart valve replacement involves weighing between the major advantages and disadvantages of both valve types.3 The ultimate goal of many patients is to improve their quality of life while minimizing risk.
 The patient’s life expectancy after valve replacement should also be considered during this decision.
 Some studies report mechanical valve patients may have a survival advantage compared with tissue valves patients in the 50-69 years age group; whereas in other studies, survival after valve replacement was not different for mechanical or tissue valve patients.24-26 The final choice is reached differently for each patient as many factors are considered with the guidance of his or her physician.
 See Table 1 to review the differences in valve durability, blood thinner, and patient survival after heart valve replacement.

-On-X Aortic Valve is only mechanical valve FDA and CE approved requiring less warfarin.7,†
+On-X Aortic Valve is the only mechanical valve FDA and CE approved requiring significantly less blood thinner.*

 ¥ The average time before aortic tissue valve failure is 14.5 years with a standard deviation of 4.4 years.10 The average time before mitral tissue valve failure is 11.8 years.11